 Skill building is a lifelong process for any working professional.
-Whether you’re just starting out your career or a seasoned HR manager, developing your skills will always be on the agenda.
-So what skills do you need for HR?
+Whether you’re just starting your career or a seasoned HR manager, developing your skills will always be on the agenda.
+So what skills do you need to succeed as a human resources manager?
 Time management, record-keeping, and communication skills are to name but a few.
 Yet, these sorts of skills can be broken down into hard and soft skills.

 Today we’re going to take a look at some of the most important HR soft skills.
-As well, the ways in which these skills can be measured and how they can be developed will be highlighted.
+As well, how these skills can be measured and how they can be developed will be highlighted.

 What are Soft Skills and Hard Skills?